Digital divide in the United States: Information infrastructure

-Congress passed the American Recovery and Reinvestment Act on February 13, 2009, which was signed it into law four days later by President Barack Obama.
+Congress passed the American Recovery and Reinvestment Act on February 13, 2009, which was signed into law four days later by President Barack Obama.
 A portion of the American Recovery and Reinvestment Act designated approximately $7.2 billion in investments to expand broadband access nationwide, improve high-speed connectivity in rural areas and public computer centers, and increase Internet capacity in schools, libraries, public safety offices, and other public buildings.

 According to a joint report from The Alliance for the Public Technology and the Communications Workers of America released in July 2008, states developed initiatives before there had been any national-wide action aimed to actively develop an information infrastructure and start to catch up to other countries in respect to the number of households with broadband internet.
 Broadband initiatives by the states can be broadly classified into seven different types: